Med Jets Flight 056: Investigation

 On February 2, the NTSB recovered the cockpit voice recorder, the enhanced ground proximity warning system, which could contain flight data, and the two engines of the aircraft.
 These were sent for evaluation at the NTSB Vehicle Recorders Laboratory in Washington, D.C.
 On March 6, the NTSB announced in the crash preliminary report that the cockpit voice recorder had not recorded the flight and had likely been inoperative for several years.

+In August 2026, the NTSB released its public docket for the accident as investigators completed the fact-finding phase and began preparation of the final report, a process that can take up to six months before conclusions are made public.

+According to the docket, investigators noted several areas of inquiry but did not identify a probable cause.
+Factors examined included: